BharathLenin/intqu_bot_engine/README.md

 - Install Python 3 and Install PyCharm community edition 2018.1.2
 - Set up Python environment variable and setup Python interpretor in PyCharm IDE
-- Open code in PyCarm IDE and install `Flask` dependency
+- Open code in PyCharm IDE and install `Flask` dependency
-- Run `App.py`
+- Run `App.py` and the server should be running from 5000 local port